smtcoq/smtcoq/doc/artifact.md

 # SMTCoq artifact

 SMTCoq is a Coq tool that checks proof witnesses coming from external SAT and SMT solvers.
-It currenly supports the quantitfier free fragments of the theories fixed-sized bit-vectors (`QF_BV`), functional arrays (`QF_A`), linear integer arithmetic (`QF_LIA`), equality over uninterpreted functions (`QF_EUF`), diference logic (`QF_IDL`) and their combinations.
+It currenly supports the quantifier free fragments of the theories fixed-sized bit-vectors (`QF_BV`), functional arrays (`QF_A`), linear integer arithmetic (`QF_LIA`), equality over uninterpreted functions (`QF_EUF`), diference logic (`QF_IDL`) and their combinations.